Memphis Group: Impact

-Memphis's colorful furniture has been described as "bizarre", "misunderstood", "loathed", and "a shotgun wedding between Bauhaus and Fisher-Price".
+Memphis' colorful furniture has been described as "bizarre", "misunderstood", "loathed", and "a shotgun wedding between Bauhaus and Fisher-Price".
 Terence Conran, arguably the leading figure in British design, said of Memphis that "Sottsass meant it as a joke!
 It's joke junk."
-Jasper Morrison, the renowned British furniture designer, recalled the "cold sweat" and "shock and panic" he felt upon his first encounter with Memphis products, but also the sense of being "immediately freed by the total rule-breaking" they represented.
+Jasper Morrison, the British furniture designer, recalled the "cold sweat" and "shock and panic" he felt upon his first encounter with Memphis products, but also the sense of being "immediately freed by the total rule-breaking" they represented.

 During their active years, the group designed a series of non-conformist furniture.
 One of their most popular and well-known designs is the "Carlton" Room Divider, a totemic pole incorporating a variety of bright colours, solid shapes and voids.
 The structure itself is constructed using cheap plastic laminates, though designed to be sold by a luxury market, and incorporates a series of equilateral triangles, both real and implied.

-The mid-1980s to early 1990s design of furniture, architecture, household items, and clothes was heavily influenced by Memphis Group.
-Surfing, skateboarding, skiing and BMX companies were quick to adopt the aesthetic into their designs.
+Memphis Design was heavily featured in the popular culture of the mid-1980s to mid-1990s, such as in television, movies, video games, furniture, mall architecture, household items, and clothes.
+Surfing, skateboarding, skiing, and BMX companies were quick to adopt the aesthetic into their designs.
 Television shows such as Miami Vice showcased many architectural examples.
 Nickelodeon used the style as the basis for their Double Dare set design.
+In the late 1990s, Memphis was supplanted by the Y2K futurism aesthetic.

 Memphis Group served as inspiration for the Christian Dior's Fall/Winter 2011–2012 haute couture collection fashion show, for the Winter 2015 Missoni collection.
+In the 2010s, Memphis Design styles were often incorporated into the vaporwave Internet aesthetic.

 Notable Memphis style collectors included fashion designer Karl Lagerfeld and musician David Bowie.
 Bowie, a passionate collector of the design collective's pieces, described the "jolt" and "impact" of entering a room with a Memphis cabinet.
 He noted that its effect was "visceral," especially when it first emerged.
 After Bowie's death in 2016, part of his collection, including the pieces he owned from the Memphis Group, was auctioned off at a Sotheby's auction.

 A "flat, geometric, figurative" illustration style "usually made up of solid colours", popular in the late 2010s, particularly with startups, was dubbed "Corporate Memphis" by Wired Magazine for its resemblance to Memphis style.